 Health Insurance (might have to be double covered for a period of time)

 Unwinding previous decisions made by past administrations

+Preparation

+The preparation of this budget will utilize the expertise of professional business managers and administrative personnel from the combined agency.
+The people preparing this budget have a strong and varied background working in a combined fire and EMS agency and public budgeting.

 Short Term Funding Requirements due to Merger/Consolidation